sinch/ios-managed-push-tutorial/readme.md

 Once back in XCode, there are a few things we need to do before we can start writing code.
 Firstly, under build settings, you're going to want to set the provisioning profile to the one you created earlier.
 Next, set the bundle identifier to the one that you specified when creating your App ID.

-Now it's really time to code :P
+Now it's really time to code!

 If you'd like, check out the code already in place and give the app a try.
 It's fully functional.